Penny Test For Tires: Check Your Tread Depth At Home

 Tread depth is the distance from the deepest part of the tread groove to the very top of the tread block.
-Regularly checking your tire's tread depth can help you determine when it is time to replace your tires.
-Below are three common ways to check your tread depth.
+Regularly checking your tire's tread depth can help you determine when it is time to replace your tires, and the penny test for tires is the best way to check your tread depth at home.

-Place a penny headfirst a tread groove.
-If part of Lincoln's head is covered by the tread, you passed the penny test—you have more than 2/32 of an inch of tread depth remaining in that area.
-If you can see see the top of Lincoln's head, your tread is too low to pass the test.
-Repeat this process in several grooves around the tire, varying the placement from the inside to the outside.
+The penny test is simple: just place a penny headfirst into the tread groove.
+If the tread covers part of Lincoln's head, you passed the penny test—you have more than 2/32 of an inch of tread depth remaining in that area.
+If you can see the top of Lincoln's head, your tread is too low to pass the test.
+For the most accurate assessment, you should repeat the process in several grooves around the tire, varying the placement of the penny between the inside of the tire and the outside and rotating to different sides.
 If there are several areas where your tread is too shallow and worn to pass the test, your tires need to be replaced.
-If not replace, your tires can go "bald" and which drastically increases your vehicle’s stopping distance, especially when roads are wet.
+If you don't replace your tires in a timely fashion, they can go "bald," which drastically increases your vehicle’s stopping distance, especially when roads are wet.

 Read more: Will my tires pass inspection?